ewernqvi/mvc_rest_demo/README.md

    ```

    Set the _token_ and the :id to the image you want to delete, deleting an image also removes the
-   link to the the image from the advertisment.
+   link to the the image from the advertisement.

-###  Advertisments
+###  Advertisements
-1. Update an advertisment text
+1. Update an advertisement text

    ```
 curl - X PUT -d '{"price": "200", "category":"Phone", "description": "Brand new Ericsson Phone"}' \
    -H Content-Type:application/json -H user-token:_token_ http://localhost:3000/api/advertisments/:id
    ```

-   Set the _token_ and the :id of the advertisment you want to update, note that the JSON record
+   Set the _token_ and the :id of the advertisement you want to update, note that the JSON record
    shall be complete in a put
-2. Delete an advertisment
+2. Delete an advertisement

    ```
 curl -X DELETE -H user-token:_token_ http://localhost:3000/api/advertisments/:id
    ```

-   Set the _token_ and the :id of the advertisment you want to delete
+   Set the _token_ and the :id of the advertisement you want to delete

 # Client
 This section will cover the actual tutorial of creating a rest client using the
 [AngularJS](http://www.angularjs.org) framework

 ## A Static Client
-To get an idea what we try to accomplish we startout with a mockup, a static HTML client of our demo.
+To get an idea what we try to accomplish we start out with a mockup, a static HTML client of our demo.
 It will be much easier to reason what we want to build if we have seen a prototype.

 [static site](http://htmlpreview.github.io/?https://github.com/ewernqvi/mvc_rest_demo/blob/master/server/public/static_site.html)

-In the static client we see that we have a rather simple application to display advertisments,
+In the static client we see that we have a rather simple application to display advertisements,
 it shall also be possible to login and register, once logged in it shall be possible to add new
-advertisments, and edit and delete these.
+advertisements, and edit and delete these.
-We will convert the application to a dynamic angularjs application step by step, but before we do
+We will convert the application to a dynamic Angular JS application step by step, but before we do
-this just a short intro to the andular JS framework
+this just a short intro to the Angular JS framework

 ## Background on Angular JS
 The [Angular JS](http://angularjs.org) was created internally within Google in 2009, an engineer